cfp02/RBE-CS549-P3-EinsteinVision/README.md

 - ...

 ## Car Pose Detection Pipeline:
 The code for the car pose detection is from the 3D-BoundingBox repository (https://github.com/skhadem/3D-BoundingBox).
 The network needs to be trained on the KITTI dataset, which needs to be downloaded, and there were no pre-trained weights available.
-The modified main Test script to generate output to be implemented in the repository is in 'Code/3D-BoundingBox.py'
+The modified main Test script to generate output to be implemented in the repository is in 'Code/3D-BoundingBox.py,' and outputs a JSON file for each video passed in.

 ```sh